Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 • When violent crimes do occur, it is usually in certain “hot” neighborhoods or suburbs or within families.

-• The most common crime against tourists is theft and petty crimes, like bag snatching.
+• The most common crimes against tourists are theft and petty crimes, like bag snatching.

 Does that mean you should worry?
 Not really.

-The media can help blow up an event, and governments do their bit by raising the alarm and warning their citizens vocally.
+The media can help blow up an event, and governments do their bit by raising the alarm and warning their citizens vocally, especially when major sports or political events take place.
+We saw that during the 2024 Paris Games, when the city was on high alert - and thankfully, nothing happened.

-So, as a Frenchie who lives in France, you might ask me...
+So, as a Frenchie who lives in France and stays up to date with events, you might ask me...

 Should I come to Paris?

-France does face heightened terrorist threats, but again, the danger of being caught up in such an event remains remote.
+France does occasionally face heightened terrorist threats, but the danger of being caught up in such an event remains remote.

-I for one feel better when I’m a bit more in control of my destiny.
-You may not be able to control outside events, but you can minimize the chances.
+You may not be able to control outside events, but you can minimize the chances of them affecting you.
 The best way is by taking a few safety precautions:

-• Carrying your embassy’s hotline number and email address (along with other messaging platforms, if any), always a good idea.
+• Carry your embassy’s hotline number and email address (along with other messaging platforms, if any), always a good idea.

-• Being particularly alert where there are large crowds, such as on public transportation, in train stations and metro stations, or in crowded tourist areas.
+• Be particularly alert where there are crowds, such as on public transportation, in train stations and metro stations, or in crowded tourist areas.

-• Staying in well-lit areas and highly frequented public places after sunset.
+• Stay in well-lit areas and highly frequented public places after sunset.

-These are precautions for Paris, but they would work in any city.
+These are sensible precautions for Paris, but they work in any city.

 Before you go…